-Apps distributed on the Play Store that monitor or track a user's behaviour on a device must comply with these requirements:
+Non-stalkerware apps distributed on the Play Store which monitor or track a user's behaviour on a device must minimally comply with these requirements:

-- · Apps must not present themselves as a spying or secret surveillance solution. - · Apps must not hide or cloak tracking behaviour or attempt to mislead users about such functionality. - · Present users with a persistent notification and unique icon that clearly identifies the app. - Apps and app listings on Google Play must not provide any means to activate or access functionality that violate these terms, such as linking to a non-compliant APK hosted outside Google Play. - You are solely responsible for determining the legality of your app in its targeted locale.
+- · Apps must not present themselves as a spying or secret surveillance solution. - · Apps must not hide or cloak tracking behaviour or attempt to mislead users about such functionality. - · Apps must present users with a persistent notification and unique icon that clearly identifies the app. - Apps and app listings on Google Play must not provide any means to activate or access functionality that violate these terms, such as linking to a non-compliant APK hosted outside Google Play. - You are solely responsible for determining the legality of your app in its targeted locale.
 Apps determined to be unlawful in locations where they are published will be removed.